mibracy/goat/README.md

     ```bash
     go run main.go
     ```
-    The server will start on `http://localhost:8420`.

 5.  **Using the HTML Page:**
-    Once the server is running, you can interact with the API using the provided HTML page.
+    Once the server is running, you can interact with the API's using the provided HTML page.
-    Open `index.html` in your web browser:
     ```bash
-    open index.html # On macOS
-    start index.html # On Windows
-    xdg-open index.html # On Linux
+    The server will start on `http://localhost:8420`
     ```
-    This page provides forms to test the different user endpoints.

 ## Docker